Biceps/Triceps implants

 Getting you back to work and normal activities

-Generally within a week or two, physical use of the upper body muscles may be resumed and within one month, full muscular activity can be recommenced.
+Generally, physical use of the upper body muscles may be resumed within a week or two, and full muscular activity can be recommenced within one month.

 Call us on free phone 1300 002 006 if you are outside Sydney or 9561 0222 if you’re in the Sydney area